SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 There are several different types of anesthesia:

-• Regional anesthesia is used for larger areas of the body such as an arm, a leg, or everything below the waist.
+• Regional anesthesia numbs a larger area, like an arm, a leg, or everything below the waist.
 You may be awake during the procedure, or you may be given sedation.
-Regional anesthesia may be used during childbirth, a Cesarean delivery (C-section), or minor surgeries.
+It may be used during childbirth, a Cesarean delivery (C-section), or minor surgeries.

 What are the risks of anesthesia?